McMurray picks up county Dem chair endorsements

 “For too long, this district that has been without real representation in Washington,” McMurray said in a statement.
 “I am running to restore honor and integrity to this position, and will continue to fight for the resources our working families need — good healthcare, well-paying jobs, and better infrastructure.”

-McMurray was also recently endorsed by Wyoming County Chair Cynthia Appleton, Monroe County Chair Brittaney Wells, Genesee County Chair Michael Plitt, Orleans County Chair Jeanne Crane and Livingston County Chair Judith Hunter.
+McMurray was also recently endorsed by Wyoming County Democratic Chair Cynthia Appleton and Monroe County Democratic Committee Chair Brittaney Wells.

 Gov. Andrew Cuomo has yet to call a special election for the seat, but told a TV news station last month he is considering setting the election during the state’s presidential primary April 28.